simonryrie/fac-ws_ai_assisted_development/README.md

 > [!WARNING]
 > Set up your environment, install your dependencies etc. **manually**.
 AI can be terrible at this and using AI for setup could add a lot of config issues to your project before you can even get started.

-- **Parallel Setup (now working on separate machines, using normal Git practices e.g. working on different branches)**:

-  - **Frontend Dev**: Use the GENERATE TICKETS prompt to create `TICKETS.md`.
+- Use the GENERATE TICKETS prompt to create `TICKETS.md`.
 Remember to follow the IQRE methodology!
 Check that your tickets actually make sense so that you don't end up with a lot of vague, impossibly scoped tickets that no one could follow!
-  - **Backend Dev**: Set up environment, frameworks, folder structure, install dependencies
+- Set up environment, frameworks, folder structure, install dependencies

-- **Coordination**: Review tickets for dependencies and overlaps
+- Review tickets for dependencies and overlaps

 > **Output**: Ready-to-code environment with structured tickets

 #### IMPLEMENTATION

-Work on individual machines with separate Claude Code instances.

 **Per Ticket Process**: